 - Update and distribute the configuration file.

-- You have downloaded and installed the
+- Download and install the

 apigee-setuputilities on it, as described in Install Edge apigee-setup utility.